sigasi/sigasi_insights/manual/libraries.md

 libraries or your own reusable libraries.
 By default, the `STD` and `IEEE` libraries are added to this folder.
 The `Common Libraries` folder behaves like any other folder.
-You can delete it, rename it, and apply a different library mapping.
+You can delete it, rename it and apply a different library mapping.
 In most cases, however, the default configuration is just what you need.

 ## How to add files to Common Libraries ?